explodinglabs/jsonrpcserver.docs/docs/examples.md

 # Examples

-Examples have moved to the [Community Wiki](https://github.com/explodinglabs/jsonrpcserver/wiki).
+Examples have moved to the [Wiki](https://github.com/explodinglabs/jsonrpcserver/wiki).